lbormann/darts-caller/README.md

 *`-WEB / --web_caller`*

-If you set this to a '1' or '2' the app will host a web-endpoint to transfer call-events to connected devices.
-A value '1' will play sounds only on web.
-Value '2' will play sounds locally and on web.
+If you set this to a '1' or '2' the app will host a web-endpoint to mirror call-events.
+A value '1' will play sounds only on the web-endpoint.
+Value '2' will play sounds locally and on the web-endpoint.
 To use web-calling visit http://{machine-ip-address}:{web-caller-port} in browser.

 *`-WEBSB / --web_caller_scoreboard`*